 These four categories present the four essential intended beneficiaries of nonprofit programs – and the essential benefits intended for each.
 These intentions express hopes and dreams, as well as blood, sweat, and tears.
 Many things, especially life itself, can get in the way and spoil the effort.
 Resources are short and staff and volunteers are overworked.
 The problems created by contemporary society seem to be accelerating, and the struggle for making progress on missions seems increasingly uphill.
 If progress is to be made, progress has to be funded.

 If good things happen but no one notices, does it count?

 If good things happen but there’s no one there to notice, do they count?
 Can you still get credit for them?
 Answer: Probably not.
-There are several things to consider in your pursuit of showing off your wicked strong sexy and incredibly effective nonprofit by telling the story of your progress toward your mission.
+There are several things to consider in your pursuit of showing off your wicked strong sexy and incredibly effective nonprofit — the title of this book! — by telling the story of your progress toward your mission.